farambis/StatCompare-Whiz/markdown/independent_nonparametric.md

-<h2 id="IG_NP_TR"> Nonparametric Tail Ratio </h2>
+<h2 id="IG_NP_TR"> Nonparametric Tail Ratio (TR) </h2>

-For a detailed discussion of various possible use cases as well as of the interpretation of the tail ratio effect size please consult the documentation page of the "parametric mode" of the "independent samples design" menu item.
+For a detailed discussion of various possible use cases as well as of the interpretation of the TR ES consult the documentation panel of the page on parametric ES for the independent groups design.

-The tail ratio can be thought of as a risk ratio by considering scores below/above a cutoff value as "successes"/"hits" and scores above/below a cutoff as "failures"/"misses".
+The TR can be thought of as a risk ratio by considering scores below/above a cutoff value as "successes"/"hits" and scores above/below a cutoff as "failures"/"misses".
 The number of "hits" in group a is binomially distributed with parameters $n_a$ and $p_a$, where $p_a$ is the proportion of scores in population a below/above a cutoff.
 Conversely, the number of "hits" in group b is also binomially distributed with parameters $n_b$ and $p_b$, where $p_b$ is the proportion of scores in population b below/above a cutoff.
 The population tail ratio for a given cutoff value and region of interest is thus the ratio:

 $$\theta = \frac{p_{a|b}}{p_{b|a}}$$